Amherst NAACP asks board to address Confederate monument's place on county property

-Brook Vandervelde, representing the local NAACP chapter, presented a letter from the local NAACP chapter during the public comments portion of the meeting.
+Brook Vandervelde, representing the local NAACP chapter, read from the letter during the public comments portion of the board's May 16 meeting.
 She described the plaque's language honoring the "noble cause" ideology of the South during the Civil War as a “throwback to an era of an institutionalized racism” that is painful for a large portion of county residents.

 “This county must not even seem to be contributing to its survival in our time,” Vandervelde said.